 - Password: This is your WordPress site admin password.

-You may remove a linked WordPress site at any time by simply swiping right on the name of the site in the WordPress Sites list.
+You may remove a linked WordPress site at any time by simply swiping left on the name of the site in the WordPress Sites list.

 The description you provide here is the main content of your post when uploaded to your WordPress site.
 If you are sending your podcast on to iTunes, it will also be the description for your podcast episode in iTunes.
 You may include HTML markup in the description, such as text formatting and links.